 Bad Font Colors

-Fortunately, bad font colors is not as usual of a presentation misstep as it once was.
+Fortunately, bad font colors are becoming a less common presentation mistake.
 Today, available templates, themes, and color schemes reduce this issue.
 Most use basic color theory and display well in multiple environments.

 Being unaware of color theory leads to selecting colors that don’t go well together.
 Often, bad font colors interfere with the audience’s ability to read the text on the slide.

-For slides being projected, an LCD projector color calibration is commonly off.
+For slides being projected, LCD projector color calibrations are commonly off.
 Colors then display differently and often, look like a different color altogether.
 This makes it challenging to see the text against the background.

 Another technique is avoid using red or green as the main font colors.
 Anyone who is color blind typically has the hardest time seeing these two colors.
 Most important, is to use high contrast between the font and background.